Vijaya-Modak/Documentation/README.md

 ## list

 ### Overview
-This api is used to list all the cluster instances created
+This api is used to list all the cluster instances created.
+We can also list the instances based on its state.

 | Request URL             |  HTTP method         |
 |-------------------------|----------------------|